 Use the Data Restore feature to view and restore previously deleted objects.

-Attention: If you upgrade your Address Manager to the latest version, objects that you have deleted before the upgrade cannot be restored after upgrading.
+Attention: If you upgrade your Address Manager to the latest version, objects that you have deleted before the upgrade can't be restored after upgrading.

 The following limitations exist when restoring deleted objects:

-- Restoring a deleted user does not restore any access rights that had been assigned to the user.
+- Restoring a deleted user doesn't restore any access rights that had been assigned to the user.

 - Restoring a deleted server returns the server in the unmanaged and unmonitored state.
 Reconnect to the server to return it to the managed and monitored state.